On the original Ulam's problem and its quantization: The Classical Fermi-Ulam models

 where $A\ne B$ are positive parameters and $k:= \dfrac{B-A}{T}$ is the slope.

 Throughout the paper, we assume without loss of generality that $B>A$ and hence $k>0$.

-The goal of this section is to show in Theorem \ref{thm:rec} that under resonance (as in Definition \ref{def:resonance}) the classical accelerators exhibit typical recurrence and the escaping orbits constitute a zero-measure set on the phase space of infinite volume.
-We also provide an explicit procedure for how to locate these exceptionally rare escaping orbits in the classical resonant Fermi-Ulam accelerators.
-In particular, this includes Ulam’s very original proposal \cite{Ulam61} as a special resonance case, and the linearly escaping orbits found by Zharnitsky therein \cite{Zha98} correspond to an accelerating segment on a very particular invariant curve (c.f.
+The goal of this section is to show in Theorem \ref{thm:rec} that under general resonance (as in Definition \ref{def:resonance}) the classical accelerators exhibit typical recurrence and the escaping orbits constitute a zero-measure set on the phase space of infinite volume.
+We also provide an explicit procedure for how to locate these exceptionally rare escaping orbits in the classical Fermi-Ulam accelerators under general resonance.
+In particular, this includes Ulam’s very original proposal (i.e. $A=1/\sqrt2, B=\sqrt2, T=1$) \cite{Ulam61} as a particular case of the special resonance case, and the linearly escaping orbits found by Zharnitsky therein \cite{Zha98} correspond to an accelerating segment on a very particular rational invariant curve (c.f.
 Example \ref{example:escbdd}).

-The vital change of coordinates for the special parameters as in \cite{Zha98} cannot be easily generalized, in the authors' attempt, to other choices of parameters satisfying general resonance.
+The vital change of coordinates for the special parameters (i.e. $A=1/\sqrt2, B=\sqrt2, T=1$) as in \cite{Zha98} cannot be easily generalized, in the authors' attempt, to other choices of parameters satisfying general resonance.
 Instead, we begin, in \S\ref{ssec:ad}, with the adiabatic change of coordinates (c.f.
 Lemma \ref{lemma:adiacoord}) and the adiabatic normals (c.f.
 Proposition \ref{prop:adianorm}), which describe the behavior of the particle in roughly one period.
-Then in \S\ref{ssec:skew} we reveal the hidden skew product structure (c.f.
-Proposition \ref{prop:skewprod}) on the invariant circles (c.f.
-Lemma \ref{lemma:invcirc}) due to resonance.
-Finally in \S \ref{ssec:rec} we prove Theorem \ref{thm:rec} of the typical recurrence results for resonant accelerators.
+Then in \S\ref{ssec:skew} we show that the adiabatic normal forms possess invariant circles (c.f.
+Lemma \ref{lemma:invcirc}) and then we reveal the hidden skew product structure (c.f.
+Proposition \ref{prop:skewprod}) on each invariant circle due to general resonance.
+Finally in \S \ref{ssec:rec} we prove Theorem \ref{thm:rec} of the typical recurrence results for resonant accelerators and also describe an explicit procedure to locate escaping orbits on the rational invariant circles.